braindrizzlestudio/BDGradientNode/README.md

 #### Instantiation

-This will produce the blue cone in the screencap.
+This will produce the blue cone in the screenshot.
 ```swift
 let color1 = UIColor(hue: 230/360, saturation: 1.0, brightness: 1.0, alpha: 1.0)
 let color2 = UIColor(hue: 210/360, saturation: 1.0, brightness: 1.0, alpha: 1.0)